Rishik-Y/rishik-y.github.io/GSoC/GSoC.md

 I would highly recommend for people who do use linux but haven't explored the depth of linux to go through this documentation as well.

+Coming back to the project,
+The screenshot tool which we are speaking of is Wayshot.
+Wayshot is a screen capture client for Wayland compositors (which in this instance act as servers) that implement the wlr-screencopy protocol (which at this point is mostly compositors based on the wlroots library like sway , river, etc).